콘텐츠로 이동

 Overview

-This guide covers how to analyze SSD/NVMe drive health using smartctl and interpret the results for optimal storage management.
+This guide shows how to collect SSD/NVMe evidence with smartctl and interpret changes over time for storage decisions.

 Quick Reference